paolomaccallini-hub/GeNetME/README.md

 ### Cellular-Component analysis

 We used Gene Ontology Cellular Component (GO CC) to further specify the result of tissue-enrichment.
 Below and in Figure 3, we report the top 10 results from GO CC enrichment.
-For the complete results, including also KEGG, Reactome, and Dsease Ontology, see file `ORA_Disease_Module.tsv`.
+For the complete results, including also KEGG, Reactome, and Disease Ontology, see file `ORA_Disease_Module.tsv`.

 | ID          | Description                                     | GeneRatio | pvalue           | p.adjust
 |------------|-------------------------------------------------|-----------|-----------------|-----------------|